M4-Cross-Poll/backend/README.md

 }
 ```

+### Delete Scheduled Activity

+Will delete the specified scheduled record for the specified user.

 - DELETE `/api/v1/users/:user_id/scheduled_activities/:scheduled_activity_id`

-If request is successful, will return `204` status and `Deleted successfully` message.
+- If request is successful, will return `204` status and `Deleted successfully` message.

-If record cannot be found based off the ID provided in the URL, will return `404` and `Record not found` message.
+- If record cannot be found based off the ID provided in the URL, will return `404` and `Record not found` message.

-If server runs into an error when trying to delete a record, will raise `500` error and `Unable to delete record` message.
+- If server runs into an error when trying to delete a record, will raise `500` error and `Unable to delete record` message.